ersinersoy/annplsqlclassification/README.md

 CRM_ALL_Reproduce_Notebook.ipynb is used to reproduce 10 StratifiedKFold for Single candidate on CRM-ALL Dataset

+Top_10_Results_with_Splits.xlsx file consists top 10 results for all datasets with split scores.

 All datasets(14 files) are shared as pickle dump,

     *CMS_ALL_Dataset_x.p